ZormeneKinanee1/ZormeneKinanee1.github.io/README.md

-copy and paste this url: https://zormenekinanee1.github.io
+Use this url to view porfolio: https://zormenekinanee1.github.io